 Desquamative inflammatory vaginitis (DIV)

-Tip: Treatment of DIV can be with clindamycin ointment or steroid ointment in the vagina, but needs a doctor’s prescription.
-Also, treatment with estrogen cream can relieve itching, burning and pain from vaginal atrophy, Dr. Goje says.
+How to deal: DIV can be treated with clindamycin ointment or steroid ointment in your vagina, but you need a prescription from your doctor.
+“Estrogen cream can also relieve itching, burning and pain from vaginal atrophy,” Dr. Goje notes.

 Gray vaginal discharge signifies that something isn’t quite right.
 There’s one primary culprit, but it’s not the only possible explanation.

 Bacterial vaginosis is the most common cause of unusual vaginal discharge, happening when the bacteria in your vagina grows out of whack.
 This leads to an imbalance and causes an increase in discharge — usually discharge that’s thin, grayish-white and fishy smelling.

 “The discharge and odor are most notable after sex, or you might notice them before and after your period,” Dr. Goje says.

 How to deal: Two vaginal ointments — metronidazole gel and clindamycin cream — can treat the infection, and oral forms of the drugs are effective, too.
 “If you’ve been treated more than three times in a year for BV, consider wearing condoms with sexual intercourse,” Dr. Goje advises.